pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/technicalReadme.md

   - You'll need to write functionality that ...
   - filters results once they already on the page.

+  - again, test and fix all bugs

 ### browse details with-in the modal window.

   - browse employee details while still in the modal window is open.

+  - test and fix all bugs

 #### [Back to Project Home](README.md)